777arc/textbook/content/pulse_shaping.rst

  BPSK symbols: [-1, 1, 1, 1, 1, -1, -1, -1, 1, 1]
  Applying 8 samples per symbol: [-1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, ...]

 We will create a raised-cosine filter, using a beta of 0.35, and make it 101 taps which will give it enough time to decay to zero.
-The fact we are using 8 samples per symbol determines how narrow this filter appears, and how fast it decays to zero.
 While the raised cosine equation asks for our symbol period, and a time vector (t), we can just assume a **sample** period of 1 second, to sort of "normalize" our simulation.
 This means our symbol period (Ts) is 8, because we have 8 samples per symbol.
 So our time vector will just be a list of integers.
 With the way the raised-cosine equation works, we want t=0 to be in the center, so we will generate the 101-length time vector starting at -51 and ending on -51:

 .. code-block:: python